MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms.md

 ### <a name="what-will-the-users-see-when-mms-updates-their-meetings"></a>Que voient les utilisateurs lorsque MMS met à jour leurs réunions ?

 Tout comme l'outil de migration de réunion, MMS envoie des mises à jour de réunion à la place des utilisateurs.
 Vos utilisateurs ne verront ainsi qu'un nouveau cycle de notifications d'approbation pour leurs réunions.
-Cela peut être source de confusion pour les utilisateurs, nous vous recommandons d’avertir vos utilisateurs à l’avance non seulement lorsque vous les migrez depuis des locaux à Skype pour professionnels en ligne, mais également lorsque vous apportez des modifications de conférence audio qui déclenchera MMS.
+This might be confusing for users, so we recommend that you notify your users in advance not only when you migrate them from on-premises to Skype for Business Online, but also when you make audio conferencing changes that will trigger MMS.

 ## <a name="managing-mms"></a>Gestion de MMS